 What Does AI Stand For?

-Artificial Intelligence Timeline: AI is like that kid in Mercury Rising who can look at a page of jumbled nonsense and crack the government’s most expensive code ever.
-Codes and patterns come in all shapes and sizes < — from Bach’s music to Coachella band names to diagnosing tuberculosis to self-driving cars.
+Artificial Intelligence Timeline: AI is like that kid in Mercury Rising who can look at a page of jumbled nonsense and crack the government’s most sophisticated code ever.
+Codes and patterns come in all shapes and sizes — from Bach’s music to Coachella band names to diagnosing tuberculosis to self-driving cars.

-Artificial Intelligence Negative Impacts: Many economists and experts are warning of mass unemployment as automation becomes more integrated in our lives.
+Artificial Intelligence Negative Impacts: Many economists and experts are warning of mass unemployment as automation becomes more integrated with our lives.
 Even the UN opened a Centre of Artificial Intelligence and Robotics to monitor the situation.